How to Manage Back Pain

 CBD FOR BACK PAIN IN ATHLETES

 Cannabidiol (CBD) is another great recovery and pain management option for athletes with back pain.
-CBD has anti-inflammatory properties that work with the human endocannabinoid system (ECS) receptors in the body to regulate pain and inflammation.
+CBD, which helps to support healthy inflammation levels, works with the human endocannabinoid system (ECS) receptors in the body to regulate pain.
 Through these receptors, the ECS regulates appetite, digestion, immune function, inflammation, mood, sleep, reproduction, memory and pain.
 CBD promotes homeostasis in the body, reduces pain sensations and decreases inflammation by interacting with the ECS.

 Athletes considering CBD as a work-out recovery supplement or as a means to help manage their back pain may consider the risks of being drug tested.
 When a drug test is performed, the active chemical in marijuana that gets detected in a positive screening is THC.
 There may be trace amounts of THC in the products you use, so to be absolutely sure to always read the testing label or the COA of the product.
 But this is not the case with Hemp-derived CBD.
 CBD derived from Hemp (Cannabis Sativa L), such as the our Hemp Balm, Hemp Drops, or Hemp Capsules, does not contain any THC and will pass drug testing.